 Rosie Bsheer is an Assistant Professor of History, focusing on the modern Middle East.
 Her teaching and research interests center on Arab intellectual and social movements, petro-capitalism and state formation, and the production of historical knowledge and commemorative spaces.
 She is currently finishing up a book manuscript, provisionally entitled, Archive Wars: Spectacle, Speculation, and the Politics of History in Saudi Arabia (under contract with Stanford University Press).
 She teaches graduate and undergraduate courses on oil and empire, social and intellectual movements, petro-modernity, historiography, and the making of the modern Middle East.
 She is Associate Producer of the 2007 Oscar-nominated film My Country, My Country and a co-editor of Jadaliyya E-zine.

 Bsheer’s work has been supported by the Mellon Foundation, the American Council of Learned Societies (ACLS), the Social Science Research Council (SSRC), the Whiting Foundation, and the Institute for Religion, Culture, and Public Life.
 She received her Ph.D. in History from Columbia University (2014) and comes to Yale University from Swarthmore College, where she was a 2013-2014 visiting professor.
-She is the recipient of the 2017 Poorvu Family Award for Interdisciplinary Teaching.
+She is the recipient of the 2017 Poorvu Family Award for Interdisciplinary Teaching and Yale College’s 2018 Sarai Ribicoff ‘75 Award for the Encouragement of Teaching.

 Archive Wars: Spectacle, Speculation, and the Politics of History in Saudi Arabia (under contract with Stanford University Press)